 When you decide to take enforcement action against a business which has a primary authority you should notify the primary authority using the Primary Authority Register.

-Upon receipt of an enforcement notification, the primary authority has 5 working days to respond.
-They have the option to block the proposed enforcement action if they believe it conflicts with Primary Authority Advice they have given the business.
+Upon receipt of an enforcement notification, the primary authority has 5 working days to respond and can block the proposed enforcement action if it is viewed as conflicting with Primary Authority Advice given to the business.

 If the primary authority allows the enforcement action or does not respond within this statutory timeframe, you will then need to notify the business of the proposed enforcement action.